kavita2103/Kavita-Khandelwal/index.md

  9. LightGBM
  10. CatBoost
  11. Naive Bayes

-* Using above models, I was able to get the best model to predict the type of avocado with highest accuracy 93.32% and Area Under the Curve(AUC) 98.25% for Generalized Boosted Model.
-* Or, If User wants to go with the highest Sensitivity 95.18%, they can choose XGBoost.
+Using above models, I was able to get the best model to predict the type of avocado with highest accuracy 93.32% and Area Under the Curve(AUC) 98.25% for Generalized Boosted Model.
+Or, If User wants to go with the highest Sensitivity 95.18%, they can choose XGBoost.

 ### Project 4: [ML: Regression Models(R):](https://www.kaggle.com/kavitakhandelwal1234/avocado-comparison-of-all-regression-models-r#Author:-Kavita-Khandelwal)
-* Regression analysis is a statistical technique that involves finding the relation between a dependent variable and one or more independent variables.
+Regression analysis is a statistical technique that involves finding the relation between a dependent variable and one or more independent variables.

-* In this project, I implemented the following Regression Models to know the relation between the avocado price and volume(total sale) using the statistical programming language 'R':
+In this example project, I implemented the following Regression Models to know the relation between the avocado price and volume(total sale) using the statistical programming language 'R':
 1. Linear Regression
 2. Decision Tree
 3. Random Forest
 4. KNN/ K-Nearest Neighbors
 5. Extreme Gradient Boosting (XGBoost)
 6. Support Vector Regression (SVR)

-* We can choose the best model by lowest root mean squared value among all of these models.
+We can choose the best model by lowest root mean squared value among all of these models.
 Here, I get best model for Conventional Avocado is XGBoost Model and for Organic Avocado is Linear Regression Model.

 ### Project 5: [Forecasting(R)](https://www.kaggle.com/kavitakhandelwal1234/avocado-price-forecasting-r)
-* Time series forecasting is the method of exploring and analyzing time-series data recorded or collected over a set period of time.
+Time series forecasting is the method of exploring and analyzing time-series data recorded or collected over a set period of time.
 This technique is used to forecast values and make future predictions.

-* In this project, I implemented the following time series forecasting techniques using the statistical programming language 'R':
+In this example project, I implemented the following time series forecasting techniques using the statistical programming language 'R':
 1. Average method
 2. Naïve method
 3. Seasonal naïve method
 4. Drift method
 5. ARIMA (Auto Regressive Integrated Moving Average)

-* For this project, I Forecast organic and conventional avocado's prices for next 12 months.
+For this project, I Forecast organic and conventional avocado's prices for next 12 months.

 ### Project 6: [Titanic - Machine Learning from Disaster(Python):](https://www.kaggle.com/kavitakhandelwal1234/titanic-notebook-solution)
-* In this project, I did data cleaning, data analysis and classification using 'Python' programming language.
+For this example project I did cleaning, analysis, visualization and classification using 'Python' programming language.

-* The following Classification Models used to predict the survived people:
+The following Classification Models used to predict the survived people:
  1. Logistic Regression
  2. KNN/ K-Nearest Neighbors
  3. Random Forest